MuckyTaters/MuckyVision3/README.md

     If successful, you should see a file called GameEngTest.exe, which when executed will create a new window showing a small white biplane moving over a city of scrolling purple blocks.
-The demo will run for about fourteen seconds, then close automatically.
+The demo will run for a while, then close automatically.

     For crisp pixelated graphics, you may need to disable "high-DPI scaling" within the executable's compatibility properties.
 MuckyVision asks